rpgp/rpgp/README.md

 ### iOS

-> Note: currently only building on CI, but likely working.
+> Note: currently not tested on CI, but likely working.

 * i386-apple-ios
 * x86_64-apple-ios